Gao Hongbo: China

 On April 16, 2009, Gao signed a contract as Head Coach from the China national football team.
 Serbian Vladimir Petrovic was the last full-time coach but his contract was not renewed after China was eliminated from the qualifiers for the 2010 World Cup in South Africa.
-Gao is the first Chinese national team coach that was chosen through an open selection procedure, which included four other candidates: Wu Jingui (former Shanghai Shenghua coach), Yin Tiesheng (previous temporary caretaker manager) and Shen Xiangfu (under-23 team coach).
+Gao is the first China national team coach that was chosen through an open selection process, which included four other candidates: Wu Jingui (former Shanghai Shenghua coach), Yin Tiesheng (previous temporary caretaker manager) and Shen Xiangfu (under-23 team coach).
 His arrival saw China opting for a new strategy, turning towards ground passing tactics and adopting the 4–2–3–1 formation.
 It was noted that Chinese footballers had relied too heavily on the long balls and header strategy for almost a decade.
 Above all, Wei Di, the chief of the Chinese Football Association, stressed that, "Anytime, no matter win or loss, they must show their team spirit and courage.
 I hope, after one year's effort, the national team can give the public a new image."

 In his debut as manager, China drew 1–1 with Germany in Shanghai on May 29, 2009.
 China defeated Iran 1–0 in a friendly match just three days later.
 With the two positive results against Germany and Iran, hopes have been raised amongst Chinese fans that Hongbo will lead the national team into a new, more prosperous era.

 With the 2010 World Cup qualification passed, Gao was tasked with securing qualification for the 2011 Asian Cup.

 Under Gao, China were able to gain 13 points in the Asian Cup qualifications for 2011.
 In January 2010, Gao secured qualification for the 2011 Asia Cup and has set the goal of winning the tournament to be held in January 2011.
 This led to a revival in interest amongst some Chinese football fans, as China had also won 1–0 against France in June 2010, as well as holding World Cup quarter finalists Paraguay to a 1–1 draw in September 2010.
-Some of them were even thinking that reaching the semi finals of the Asian Cup was possible.
+Some of them were even thinking that reaching the semi-finals of the Asian Cup was possible.